monasca/monasca-docker/tempest-tests/README.md

 To run, this container needs to connect to a working Keystone and Monasca API.

-In environments resembling the [official Kubernetes environment] does not require additional configuration parameters, and can be run like so:
+To run in environments resembling the [official Kubernetes environment][1] see the [Monasca HELM charts][2].

-In order to use in docker-compose add this section to docker-compose.yaml:
+In order to run in docker-compose add this section to docker-compose.yaml:
 ```
   tempest-tests:
     image: monasca/tempest-tests:master